 Hannah Almassi; Pictured: me and my bursting closet

-Now is a very powerful (and practical) time to action that long overdue closet clear-out you meant to do in, like, 2013, but got distracted by back-to-back episodes of Game of Thrones or the things that Alexa Chung can do with her extensive sweater collection.
-It’s fair, we’ve all fallen into a box set–shaped hole or two, but to help you harness this efficacious time to your best sartorial advantage, we have called upon London-based style consultant and wardrobe organiser extraordinaire, Oriona Robb.
-With more 16 years experience in the fashion industry and a roll call of seriously busy, powerful women on her books, she has discovered the kind of top tips that will not only surprise you but easily help you out, too.
-This is a woman who genuinely believes that a smaller wardrobe is a greater wardrobe—so we are all ears.
+Now is a very powerful (and practical) time to action that long overdue closet clear-out you meant to do in, like, 2013, and then got distracted by watching Beyoncé's Super Bowl performance.
+So to help you harness this efficacious time to your sartorial advantage, we have called upon London-based style consultant and wardrobe organiser extraordinaire Oriona Robb.
+With more 16 years’ experience in the fashion industry and a roll call of seriously busy, powerful women on her books, she has discovered the kind of top tips that will not only surprise you but easily help you out, too.

 “To do an effective clear-out, you cannot just stand in front of your wardrobe and look at it.
 You have to take everything out and place it all onto the bed or a sofa, and then go through it item by item, creating five piles: donate, keep, love, store for another season and alterations and dry cleaning,” Robb says.

 “You’d be surprised by the number of people who put something dirty that needs dry cleaning or a pair of trousers that need the hems taken up back into their wardrobes.
 You know you won’t wear them, so the cost of dry cleaning or alterations is far less than buying a replacement,” she adds.

 I have a lot of fun pieces—but do they work in different outfits?